 The connectivity of streams and wetlands and their importance to downstream waters

 So it’s not just the narrow, albeit beautiful, thread of the North Fork Smith River alone that’s outstanding and that contributes to the clean drinking water of thousands of citizens and visitors downstream in Del Norte County.
-It’s the North Fork Smith River, its tributaries and the associated springs and wetlands that are outstanding and that benefit downstream water drinkers, fisherman and local economies.
-They are components of the whole—a unique hydrologic unit.
+It’s the North Fork Smith River, its tributaries and the associated springs and wetlands that are outstanding and that benefit communties, fisherman and local economies.
+These watery features are components of the whole—a unique hydrologic unit.

 It’s the job of the State of Oregon, under the Clean Water Act, to protect and not allow the degradation of the highest quality waters under its jurisdiction.
 The North Fork Smith and its tributaries and associated wetlands are just that.